devakisj1/Finance_Buddy/README.md

 # Finance Buddy

-A personal finance management application built with Flask and Bootstrap, allowing users to manage income, expenses, and visualize financial data.
+A personal finance management application built with Flask and Bootstrap and OCR capabilities, allowing users to manage income, expenses, and visualize financial data.

 ## Tech Stack